Shiva-gsk/SSL-admin-task/README.md

 ```
 First one to direct the resource fetching and second location for my actual website.

-Now I get to know that as Iam using reverse proxy my nextjsapp is getting confused on where to fetch resources(Its searching on /portfolio/_next/.. but needs to search on ./_next/..).
+Now I get to know that as Iam using reverse proxy, my nextjsapp is getting confused on where to fetch resources(Its searching on ./portfolio/_next/.. but needs to search on ./_next/..).

 After surfing though internet, i got to know that we just need to configure next.config.ts file and specify our proxy route as basePath and assetPath.